greymd/teip/README.md

 ### On other UNIX or other architectures (i686, ARM, etc..)

 Pre-built binary is not prepared for now.
-Install with `cargo`.
-Make sure `libclang` shared library is on your environment.
+Build with `cargo`, then make sure `libclang` shared library is on your environment.

 ```bash
 ### Example for Ubuntu